You can't tell the story of the US without telling the story of Haiti

 In 2004, violence and looting spread through Haiti as rebels opposed the re-election of Aristide.

-In the hopes of ending the bloody rebellion, US officials joined representatives from several countries in an effort that led to peace in Haiti.
+In hopes of ending the bloody rebellion, US officials joined representatives from several countries in an effort that led to peace in Haiti.
 The US was so involved that when Aristide resigned, he was taken to the Central African Republic aboard a US military plane.

 Mother nature hits the country, America helps

-Mother Nature has punished the Haiti over and over again in the past decade.
+Mother Nature has punished Haiti over and over again in the past decade.

 A 7.0-magnitude earthquake hit Haiti in 2010, killing more than 200,000 people and displacing hundreds of thousands.